vishalkumar957039/container/BUILDING.md

     swift package update containerization
     ```

-5. Build the init filesystem for your local copy of containerization.
+5. Build the init filesystem for your local copy of the Containerization project.

     ```
-    (cd ../swiftcontainerization && make clean all)
+    (cd ${CONTAINERIZATION_PATH} && make clean all)
     ```

 6. Build `container`.